Military colours, standards and guidons: Royal Air Force

 The King's colour for the Royal Air Force in the United Kingdom is a variation of the RAF Ensign with its dimensions altered.
 The RAF Roundel is moved to the lower fly, with its place in the centre again taken by the royal cypher surmounted by the crown.
 Other colours feature the unit's badge in the centre with the royal cypher and crown in the first quarter.

 The RAF's squadron standards are its counterpart to the regimental colours.
 They are in air force blue surrounded by a gold fringe, with the squadron insignia and honours.

+All RAF colours are surrounded by sky blue fringe.

 Royal Hospital, Chelsea

 The Royal Hospital, Chelsea had neither colours nor other distinctive device during its entire history, until 2002 when Queen Elizabeth II presented the hospital with the Sovereign's Mace.
 This is now paraded by a party of in-pensioners at all of the Royal Hospital's ceremonial events.

 Royal Marines

 The Corps of Royal Marines has a single pattern king's colour, which is the Union Flag with the foul anchor and the reigning sovereign's cypher interlaced in the centre.
 Above is a scroll with the single battle honour Gibraltar surmounted by St Edward's Crown.
 Below is the globe (which represents the many battle honours the Royal Marines had earned) surrounded by a laurel wreath (which represents the Battle of Belle Isle) and below this is a scroll with the corps' motto.
 Each of the four commandos (the battalion-sized formations that make up the bulk of the corps) has a King's colour, with the only difference being the colour of the cords and tassels.
 Each commando also has its own regimental colour.
 The regimental colour is a dark blue flag (because the corps is classed as a 'royal regiment') with a small Union Flag at the pike head.
 The colour carries similar central embellishments as the king's colour, with the exception that the cypher of George IV replaces that of the reigning monarch and the unit numeral is below.
 The royal cypher is at the other corners.
 The regimental colours also have the coloured cords and tassels, which are gold combined with the following colours: